Maximize your benefits.

 Discuss the Social Security strategies and Medicare benefits available to you with your Berkshire County financial advisors.
 Contact the BMM team today to help develop a plan for your financial future.

 *This high of a percentage is usually seen in low-level earners.

 While Social Security is largely used by retirees seeking to add to their post-retirement income, many Americans who fall under the following eligibility requirements can also take advantage of Social Security benefits:

 - Dependents of beneficiaries

-Depending on your specific situation, you may be eligible for Social Security benefits at any age.
+Depending on your specific situation, you may be eligible for Social Security benefits at any age in the United States.
 In fact, this particular government program pays more to children than any other.
 You can find out if you’re eligible for Social Security benefits by speaking to your Berkshire Money Management financial advisors.